686 / 2024-09-19 03:25:13

 Session 25 - IGAC-SOLAS: Chemistry and physics at surface ocean and lower atmosphere

-Ni Yuanzhe / Ocean University of China
+Yuanzhe Ni / Ocean University of China

-Qi Jianhua / Ocean University of China
+Jianhua Qi / Ocean University of China

-Luo Li / Hainan University
+Li Luo / Hainan University

 Atmospheric nitrate (NO3) plays a crucial role in marine biogeochemical cycles, yet its sources and the extent of their contributions vary significantly across different oceanic regions.
 This study investigates the isotopic composition (δ15N−NO3) and the source apportionment of nitrate across six distinct oceanic regions: the Bohai Sea & Yellow Sea, East China Sea, northern South China Sea, northwest Pacific Ocean, west Pacific Ocean, and Indian Ocean.